puyln/OASIS/README.md

 This repository provides a complete, end-to-end framework for classifying medical lesions using 3D Region of Interest (ROI) data.
 The core of this project is a classifier built upon the **Uniformer-B** model, an advanced architecture designed for high-performance video and volumetric data analysis.

-## Project Overview

-In the field of medical image analysis, accurately classifying 3D lesions from scans like CT or MRI is crucial for assisting clinical diagnosis.
-This project aims to provide a reproducible, high-performance solution that automatically learns discriminative features from 3D ROIs to deliver precise classification predictions.

 The framework covers the entire pipeline, from data preparation, model training, and cross-validation to inference and final result ensembling, providing researchers and developers with a solid foundation to build upon.

 ## Model Architecture: Uniformer-B